zak-elmi/inet4021/README.md

 image/jpeg file types.

 ### WEBSITE
-There is a simple but functional website located in the /html/ directory, in addition to the index.html file located in root /Lab1/ directory.
-The website has four pages:
-1. index.html - A basic "homepage" containing no graphics
-2. gifsTable.html - Contains a table, where a unique gif is displayed when the user hovers their mouse over an individual cell of the table.
-The browser sends an HTTP Request each time a different gif is displayed.
-3. imagesTable.html - The same premise as gifsTable.html, but with jpg images instead.
-4. cgi.html - Allows the user to input two integer values and add them together.

 ### COMPILATION
 A makefile is included in the root directory for easy compilation.
 After compilation run